 Like a chemist, we need to be aware of elements involved.
 Yes, we need to own our stuff . . . our hurt as well as our sin, as we talked about in principle #11.
 The first step always has to be in naming the pain before God, and then seeking His truth for dealing with our hurt.
 The second step is simple obedience.
 God says to seek forgiveness from Him when we’ve sinned.
 Could it be any plainer?
 And the third step is choosing to forgive those who have sinned against us, regardless of their willingness to receive it.

-[Tweet “When we forgive the one who hurt us, we’re setting them free for God to respond with justice and mercy. “]
+[Tweet “When we forgive, we’re setting the offender free for God to respond with justice and mercy. “]

 Could our own response be better than that?
 NO!
 And I speak as one with experience.
 Oh yes, I know this dance of forgiveness well, as I’ve walked this road, my friend.